gBottollier/NewTabVideo/README.md

 ## Installation Instructions
-Quick Chrome Web Store Installation (Demo version) Install NewTabVideo directly from the Chrome Web Store by following this [link](https://chromewebstore.google.com/detail/new-tab/hcllfencdjiekdlgkedhlbcddeocfiga).
+Quick Chrome Web Store Installation (Demo version) Install NewTabVideo directly from the Chrome Web Store by following this [link](https://chromewebstore.google.com/detail/hejhojfgghkjpngkgnfmnmlijhmfihce).

 ### Google Chrome:
-- Download or clone the repository from GitHub.
+- Download the chrome add-on extension [here](https://chromewebstore.google.com/detail/hejhojfgghkjpngkgnfmnmlijhmfihce).
-- Extract the downloaded ZIP file wherever you want.
-- Open Chrome and navigate to chrome://extensions/.
+- click to install the add-on.
-- Enable Developer Mode (toggle switch in the top right corner).
-- Click Load unpacked and select the extracted folder.
-- Open a new tab
+- Once downloaded, Open a new tab
 - you should see a black screen.
 Follow the instructions below to add a video.
 The extension is now installed and ready to use !